 ecco Receives First Green Foodservice Certification in Georgia – Features ecco’s environmental practices as the first Green Foodservice Alliance Green Certified Restaurant.

-Cities of Change - Atlanta is included in one of five cities of change along with San Francisco, Seattle, Portland and Austin.
-Zero Waste Zones are the sole reason for Atlanta’s included in the article.
+Cities of Change – Atlanta is included in one of five cities of change along with San Francisco, Seattle, Portland, and Austin.
+The Zero Waste Zones are the sole reason for Atlanta’s included in the article.

 Comment on the article: